William Beattie (politician)

-William John Beattie (born 21 September 1942) is a former minister of religion and Unionist politician in Northern Ireland.
+William John Beattie (21 September 1942 – 13 February 2025) was a Northern Irish minister of religion and unionist politician who was deputy leader of the Democratic Unionist Party (DUP) from its foundation in 1971 until 1980.

+Life and career

 Beattie grew up in Ballymena.
 In 1965, he became a student minister at the Dunmurry Free Presbyterian Church, and in 1967 he became a full minister in the Church, led by Ian Paisley.
 He also joined Paisley's Protestant Unionist Party (PUP), and became the deputy leader.
 Beattie first came to public attention in 1966 after he took over Paisley's Ulster Hall rallies while he was imprisoned for unlawful assembly.

 In 1970, Beattie was elected to the Northern Ireland House of Commons in a by-election in South Antrim.
 Beattie had stood in the same constituency in the previous year's election but failed to be elected.
 On the same day, Paisley was elected for Bannside, and the two became the PUP's first Members of Parliament.
 Journalist W. D. Flackes later commented that these by-elections were "probably the most vital in the history of the Stormont House of Commons".

 Beattie stood for Belfast North in the 1970 general election, but came a distant third, behind the Official Unionist Party (OUP) and Labour candidates.

 In 1971, the PUP formed the Democratic Unionist Party (DUP), and Beattie retained his post as deputy leader.
 The Parliament was prorogued in 1972, but Beattie was elected to the Northern Ireland Assembly of 1973, and became deputy chief whip of the United Unionist Assembly Party (UUUC).
 He was again elected, to the Northern Ireland Constitutional Convention in 1975.
 However, 1975 saw the beginning of Beattie's fall from Paisley's favour.
 He seriously damaged his political credibility within hard-line unionism, when, as a member of the three-man UUUC delegation which held talks with the Social Democratic and Labour Party (SDLP), he failed to dissociate himself early enough from Bill Craig's suggestion of having Northern Ireland governed by a voluntary coalition between unionists and nationalists.
 In early 1976 Beattie was replaced as chairman of the DUP.

-Beattie had a reputation for provocative rhetoric; several times he had warned the SDLP not to provoke a "civil war situation or they and their supporters will have to seek refuge in the Republic", had accused the 1976 peace women of concentrating their efforts "where they would not interfere with terrorist activity"; and had suggested that only "the gallows would bring peace to Ulster".
+Beattie had a reputation for provocative rhetoric: several times he had warned the SDLP not to provoke a "civil war situation or they and their supporters will have to seek refuge in the Republic"; had accused the 1976 peace women of concentrating their efforts "where they would not interfere with terrorist activity"; and had suggested that only "the gallows would bring peace to Ulster".